Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 provides High availability using 2 Name nodes with one being active and one being a standby, in case the active node will fail. (if the High availability mode is on)

+The standby namenode is the namenode that replaces the active namenode by becoming the active namenode in the case that the current active namnode fails, the stanby though does preform processes while waiting to replace the active NN, it is syncing itself periodically from the journal nodes in oreder to minimize the downtime in case the active NN goes dows, so that it will already have the most synced fsimage and so that it will spend a minimal amount of time syncing and will start immediatelly serving and working.

 Hdfs uses also prefers reads from neighbours 'closer' to it (which are on the same rack) to minimize traffic between racks, meaning if someone needs to read a file, it reads the blocks from nodes which are on the same rack.

-Hdfs also has journal nodes which store changes to the file system (file addition, deletion and more) which is an edit log which is used to build the FSImage and the file system structure in the ram.
+Hdfs also has journal nodes (at least 3 which sit in the cluster with zookeeper quorum) which store changes to the file system (file addition, deletion and more) which is an edit log which is used to build the FSImage and the file system structure in the ram.

 in this mode, all of the datanodes send heartbeats and block reports to all namenodes to allow for faster failover.